 Juliette Burton is an award-winning performer, writer, presenter and broadcast journalist.

-Juliette’s performed three solos shows, When I Grow Up, Look At Me and Decision Time, at the Edinburgh Festival Fringe with total sold out runs in 2015 and 2016.
+Juliette’s performed four solos shows, When I Grow Up, Look At Me, Decision Time and Butterfly Effect at the Edinburgh Festival Fringe with total sold out runs in 2015, 2016 and 2017.
 Her shows tour the UK and internationally with repeatedly sold out shows to critical and audience acclaim.
 She’s performed at Dave’s Leicester Comedy Festival, Adelaide Fringe, Melbourne International Comedy Festival and New Zealand International Comedy Festival.
+In 2017 Juliette won the Voice Magazine Pick of the Fringe Award at Edinburgh Fringe and also won the Spirit of the Fringe Award at Bedfringe for Butterfly Effect.
+In 2016 Juliette won the New Current Woman of the Year Award at Edinburgh Fringe.
 In 2015 Juliette won the Argus Angel Award at the Brighton Fringe for Look At Me.
 She’s performed at Edinburgh Festival since 2009 and self-produced in 2011-2014.

 Juliette’s TV and radio credits include The One Show (BBC One), This Morning (ITV), Skin Deep (BBC Radio Scotland) and Feeling Kind Of Funny (BBC Radio Scotland).
 Juliette played the lead role in SuperMum, directed by Lisa Gifford, which premiered at the 2015 Raindance Film Festival.